datanav/docs/concepts.rst

 Why?
 ----

 The data hub is the go-to place for data within the enterprise.
 Integrations no longer have to be point-to-point.
-Systems can be loosely coupled instead of being tightly coupled, which they would be if integrations were direct.
-With Sesam individual systems do no longer have to depend on other systems being up.
+Systems can be loosely coupled instead of being tightly coupled, as is the case for direct integrations.
+With Sesam, individual systems no longer have to depend on other systems being up.
 It is also a lot easier to replace systems or to perform migrations.
 Sesam is the active part and will :ref:`schedule <concepts-scheduling-and-signalling>` how and when pipes are run.
-If a system is down the pipe will try getting or sending the data once the system is back up.
+If a system is down, the pipe will try getting or sending the data once the system is back up.

 Streams of data
 ---------------

 Sesam consumes and produces streams of :doc:`entities <entitymodel>`.
-An entity is very much like a JSON object and consists of a number of key-value pairs and with some special reserved property names.
+An entity is very much like a JSON object and consists of a number of key-value pairs along with some special reserved property names.
 See the :doc:`entity data model <entitymodel>` document for more details about entities.

 The following is a quick example of the shape of entities that are consumed and exposed by Sesam.